 If you are looking for something to surprise if not scare your guests at your Halloween party, then a living mannequin is just the ticket.
 A great addition for parties, museums or themed attractions, a living mannequin can take the place of one of your exhibits or simply become a new one at your Halloween event.
 The reactions are fantastic and will leave a lasting memory with your guests.

 Halloween originates back to the ancient Celtic festival of Samhain.
 The Irish Celts lived 2,000 years.
 The United Kingdom and northern France, celebrated their new year on November 1st.
 This day marked the end of summer and the harvest and the start of the dark, cold winter.
-This time of year that was often associated with human death.
+This time of year was often associated with human death.
 The Celts believed that on the night before the new year, the boundary between the worlds of the living and the dead became blurred.

 On the night of October 31st they celebrated Samhain, when it was believed that the ghosts of the dead returned to earth.
 They would leave food and wine on their doorstep to keep the spirits at bay.
 They would also wear masks when the left their homes so they would be mistaken as ghosts